LukasMoll/Kauto2/README.md

 Post fine-tuning, the model's performance in Python method completion decreased, showing a substantial drop in BLEU scores and a slight decline in similarity.
 The generated method code sometimes incorrectly includes class structures and mixes Python and Kotlin syntax.
 ### Conclusion
 Phi 3 significantly enhanced its capabilities for Kotlin code autocomplete through fine-tuning.
-However, it compromised its ability to accurately generate Python code, mixing it with Kotlin constructs and failing to correctly identify method and class structures.
+However it compromised its ability to accurately generate Python code, mixing it with Kotlin constructs and failing to correctly identify method and class structures.
 This indicates a need for careful consideration of trade-offs when fine-tuning language models on specific languages or tasks.
 ## Credits

 This project uses or adapts code from the following projects:

-- **[CodeXGLUE](https://github.com/microsoft/CodeXGLUE)** Used method completion and line completion code for Python
+- **[CodeXGLUE](https://github.com/microsoft/CodeXGLUE)** Used method completion and line completion code for evaluation.
-- **[LLM-Workshop](https://github.com/pacman100/LLM-Workshop)** Used QLoRA PEFT fine tuning code
+- **[LLM-Workshop](https://github.com/pacman100/LLM-Workshop)** Used QLoRA PEFT fine tuning code.

 I appreciate the hard work and effort by these contributors and their willingness to share their work with the open source community.